 The COVID-19 pandemic has caused enormous changes in people's lives globally.
 Many physical activities have shifted to online ones, including the education sector, where almost all learning activities are carried out online.
 Therefore, the need for electronic devices that support online learning is inevitable.
 Students that come from high-income or economically capable families have the privilege to use either a desktop or laptop computer.
 However, for the ones with limited resources, their options might be limited to utilizing smartphones.
-Further or economically capable families have the privilege to use either a desktop or laptop computer.
-However, for the ones with limited resources, their options might be limited to utilizing smartphones.
-Further or economically capable families have the privilege or mobile phones that can run video conferencing applications such as Google Meet, Zoom, and Microsoft Teams.
+Furthermore, marginalized or low-income communities might not own smartphones or mobile phones that can run video conferencing applications such as Google Meet, Zoom, and Microsoft Teams.
 A recent study confirmed that smartphones had enabled previously "disconnected" people to access the internet; 96% of internet users in Indonesia use smartphones to access the internet [1].
-The Indonesian Ministry of Education and Culture has provided a data package subsidy to facilitate internet connected and students, but not electronic devices.
+The Indonesian Ministry of Education and Culture has provided a data package subsidy to facilitate internet connections for educators and students, but not electronic devices.

-On the other hand, the number of smartphone users in Itoonesia is very large.
+On the other hand, the number of smartphone users in Indonesia is very large.
 By 2020, smartphone users in Indonesia are estimated to have reached 191.6 million [2].
 Currently, Indonesia is the fourth-largest smartphone market after China, India and the United States.
 However, the usage phase of mobile phones in Indonesia is generally short, which is less than three years [3], and this leads to much electronic waste from discarded mobile phones.
 Therefore, the number of electronic wastes in Indonesia is dominated by mobile phones [4,5].
 From the user's behavioral aspect, when the electronic products have reached their end-of-use, several studies have found that the old device will be sold, stored, or given to family or friends once the users have a newer replacement device.
-According to Andarani (2014) [4], Rimantho (2014) [6], and Safaat (2019) [7], selling electronic products to the secondhand market is the most common behavior.
+According to Andarani [4], Rimantho [6], and Safaat [7], selling electronic products to the secondhand market is the most common behavior.
 However, giving used smartphones or mobile phones to family or friends, or donating to other parties, is also a common practice.

-This paper investigates the hierarchy of smartphones' end-of-use options from the literature that describe the condition before the COVID-19 pandemic and then propose an updated hierarchy based on the changes caused by the pandemic where smartphones are needed to support online learning.
+Proceedings of the 2nd International Conference on Automotive, Manufacturing, and Mechanical Engineering (IC-AMME 2021) AIP Conf.
+Proc.
+2951, 050003-1-050003-7; https://doi.org/10.1063/5.0181629 Published by AIP Publishing, 978-0-7354-4202-3/\$30.00 This paper investigates the hierarchy of smartphones' end-of-use options from the literature that describe the condition before the COVID-19 pandemic and then propose an updated hierarchy based on the changes caused by the pandemic where smartphones are needed to support online learning.